-Traffic prioritisation helps prioritise different types of broadband traffic to your house.
-It's used to create the best possible service when you or your family are trying to do more online than your line can physically support.
+Traffic prioritisation helps prioritise different types of broadband traffic to your home or business premises.
+It's used to create the best possible service when you are trying to do more online than your line can physically support.
 As broadband and fibre speeds are increasing, traffic prioritisation is becoming less beneficial.
 However, where it applies we don't limit your line speed, usage or downloads because of prioritisation.

-For example, if one person in your house is on Skype and someone else is downloading a file, bandwidth priority would be given to the person using Skype as this is the most time sensitive application.
+For example, if one person in your house or business is on Skype and someone else is downloading a file, bandwidth priority would be given to the person using Skype as this is the most time sensitive application.
 Likewise, if you were streaming a film or gaming online, priority would be given to you, rather than to file sharing or music downloads.
 So rather than all of these activities buffering or struggling to complete, your Skype call should run smoothly and the file download will just take a little longer to finish.

 How do you work out which activities to prioritise?

 For those products where prioritisation applies, we put every type of online activity into a category:

 - High - things that need lots of speed like gaming and internet phone-calls

 - Medium: things like streaming and general internet browsing

 - Low - things that are less time-sensitive like software updates

 When you or the rest of your household are trying to do more than your line can physically support, we give time-sensitive 'High' activities a higher priority than Medium or Low ones, to help them run more smoothly.

 Here's an example of online activities and how they're categorised: